Mary Walker Phillips: Books

 Her books about hand knitting for the mass market and her workshops helped revolutionize the mass production industry, shifting it from woven fabrics to knits.
 Previously, knitting had been limited to the creation of practical items, such as sweaters.
-Her works and influence helped create the hand crafted, 'DIY' revolution.
+Her works and influence helped create the hand-crafted, 'DIY' revolution.

-Jack Lenor Larsen (a textile designer) wrote in the forward to Phillips' book, Step by Step Knitting, “[S]he is the great knitter of our time.
+Jack Lenor Larsen (a textile designer) wrote in the foreword to Phillips' book, Step by Step Knitting, “[S]he is the great knitter of our time.
 She has taken knitting out of the socks-and-sweater doldrums to prove that knit fabric can be a blanket, a pillow, a piece of art ... she demonstrates that knitting is a creative medium of self-expression.”

 Her works are in the permanent collections of the Smithsonian Institution in Washington D.C., the Art Institute of Chicago, the Museum of Modern Art in New York, the Royal Scottish Museum in Edinburgh, Scotland, and the Cooper-Hewitt National Museum of Design (Smithsonian) New York.
-She has written five books on knitting and macramé including: Step-by-Step Knitting (1967); Step-By-Step Macramé (1970) (which sold 700,000 copies by 1972); Creative Knitting, An Art Form (1971); Knitting (1977); and Knitting Counterpanes, Traditional Coverlet Patterns for Contemporary Knitters (1989).
+She wrote five books on knitting and macramé.

 In 1984, she was awarded a fellowship grant from the National Endowment for the Arts for her last book, Knitting Counterpanes: Traditional Coverlet Patterns for Contemporary Knitters.